eclipse-glsp/glsp/MIGRATION_GUIDE.md

 </details>

-If the sole purpose of your custom diagram widget was to dispatch initial actions we recommend to completely remove the customization and instead use the new [IDiagramStartup](#idiagramstartup) API for that.
+If the sole purpose of your custom diagram widget was to dispatch initial actions we recommend to completely remove the customization and instead use the new [Diagram Startup Hooks](#diagram-startup-hooks) API for that.